-When searching for auctions you’d like to bid on on the auction site, please keep in mind that you can FILTER by fanwork type and/or rating OR you can SEARCH by any keyword.
+When searching for auctions you’d like to bid on on the auction site, please keep in mind that you can FILTER by fanwork type, rating, spotlights, and/or tags OR you can SEARCH by any keyword.
 For more information on searching, check out Search Help and Tag List.

 You’ll need to REGISTER before you can bid.
 If you try to bid while you’re not logged into your account, you’ll get an error message.
 We recommend registering your account before the auction goes live, so you can make sure there are no issues.
 You can also use our practice auction to test out bidding before the auction begins or before placing a bid on an auction you’re interested in during Auction Week.

 Please note that if you’re already logged into a different WordPress account on the browser you’re using to access our site, it may cause conflicts.
 You can either log out of the other WP account, use an incognito browser, or use a different browser/browser account.

 To register, you’ll need to provide:

 - Your name/username – It’s helpful to use the same username you use in other fandom spaces.
 This name will appear publicly next to your bids.